Blindside Herbicide Post Emergent

 Brand | FMC TECHNOLOGIES |

-Keith's Pro Tips | "Blindside Herbicide works fast, and visible results show within a week.
-When spraying, make sure you use a fan spray setting for even coverage." |
+Keith's Pro Tips | "Blindside Herbicide works fast with visible results showing within a week.
+Make sure when spraying that you use a fan spray setting for even coverage." |

 Product Drawbacks | Blindside WDG Herbicide Does not have a long residual.
 May need to do a repeat application after a week for persistent weeds. |